Our Christian Calling

 The marketplace is becoming increasingly diverse–racially, ethnically and religiously–with an ever-widening gap between the rich and poor.
 In place of the Good News our communities celebrate the autonomous self, promote an acquisitive and hyper-consumerist lifestyle, with a growing lack of regard for the well-being of the poor and marginalized, as well as the well-being of the earth.

-As diverse expressions of faith and culture are brought to bear upon our communities, the implications to society’s overall well-being summon for a Christian response: a thoughtful, intentional, and public participation that expresses what it means to love God and to love our neighbour as ourselves.
+As diverse expressions of faith and culture are brought to bear upon our communities, the implications to society’s overall well-being summon for a Christian response: a thoughtful, obedient, and public participation that expresses what it means to love God and to love our neighbour as ourselves.